Hobbies and interests

 I finally decided I wanted to do music after volunteering to play the piano at the nursing home in my community.
 After I had finished playing, an elderly man in a wheelchair came up to me with tears in his eyes.
 He didn't say a word but extended his hand to me.
 When I took it, he didn't let go.
 Again, he didn't speak, but his eyes said everything.
 My music had touched his heart.
 From then on, I knew music was what I must do.

-I now realize the power of music and have a passion for working with individuals with special needs.
-I found a passion in teaching, when I started teaching private piano lessons when I was 14.
+I now realize the power of music.
+I have found a passion in teaching, and started teaching private piano lessons when I was 14.
 I now want to become a piano teacher, while balancing a professional career as a pianist and opera singer.

 Education